yezz123/Athena/README.md

 ## Credits & Thanks 🏆

--   This project is under the [MIT LICENSE](/LICENSE), Created by Yasser Tahiri [Yezz123].
+-   This project is under the [MIT LICENSE](/LICENSE), Created by [Yasser Tahiri](https://yezz.me).

--   Feel free to Contribute and to open an issue :wave:.
+-   Feel free to Contribute and to open an issue :wave: .

 -   Drop a star & Follow me Maybe Sponsor me for Motivational Reasons 🌝.